Imprint Data Protection

 a) Scope of data processing

-In principle, we only process personal data of our users to the extent that this is necessary to provide a functional website and our content and services.
-The processing of our users' personal data regularly only takes place with the user's consent.
-An exception applies in cases in which obtaining prior consent is not possible for actual reasons and the processing of the data is permitted by legal regulations.
+We generally only process our users' personal data to the extent necessary to provide a functional website and our content and services.
+The processing of our users' personal data generally only occurs with the user's consent.
+An exception applies in cases where prior consent cannot be obtained for practical reasons and the processing of the data is permitted by law.

 b) Legal basis for data processing

-If we obtain the consent of the data subject for processing personal data, Article 6 Paragraph 1 Letter a of the General Data Protection Regulation (EU GDPR) serves as the legal basis.
-When processing personal data that is necessary to fulfill a contract to which the data subject is a party, Article 6 (1) (b) of the EU GDPR serves as the legal basis.
+If we obtain the consent of the data subject for the processing of personal data, Art.
+6 (1) (a) of the General Data Protection Regulation (EU GDPR) serves as the legal basis.
+If personal data is necessary to fulfill a contract to which the data subject is a party, Art.
+6 (1) (b) of the EU GDPR serves as the legal basis.
 This also applies to processing operations that are necessary to carry out pre-contractual measures.
-If the processing of personal data is necessary to fulfill a legal obligation to which our company is subject, Article 6 (1) (c) of the EU GDPR serves as the legal basis.
-In the event that the vital interests of the data subject or another natural person require the processing of personal data, Article 6 (1) (d) of the EU GDPR serves as the legal basis.
-If the processing is necessary to protect a legitimate interest of our company or a third party and if the interests, fundamental rights and freedoms of the data subject do not outweigh the first-mentioned interest, Article 6 (1) (f) of the EU GDPR serves as the legal basis for the processing.
+If the processing of personal data is necessary to fulfill a legal obligation to which our company is subject, Art.
+6 (1) (c) of the EU GDPR serves as the legal basis.
+In the event that vital interests of the data subject or another natural person require the processing of personal data, Art.
+6 (1) (d) of the EU GDPR serves as the legal basis.
+If processing is necessary to protect a legitimate interest of our company or a third party and the interests, fundamental rights and freedoms of the data subject do not outweigh the former interest, Art.
+6 (1) (f) EU GDPR serves as the legal basis for processing.

 c) Duration of processing

-We only process your data for as long as it is necessary to fulfill the contract, to maintain our relationship or in accordance with applicable legal regulations.
+We only process your data for as long as necessary to fulfill the contract, maintain our relationship, or comply with applicable legal regulations.
 Different retention periods apply to the storage of business documents.
-According to the tax code, a retention period of 10 years generally applies to data that is relevant to tax law, and 6 years applies to other data according to the requirements of the Commercial Code.
-As long as you do not object, we will use your data for mutual benefit as part of our trusting business relationship.
-If you wish your data to be deleted, we will delete it immediately, provided that deletion does not conflict with legal retention obligations.
+According to the German Tax Code, a retention period of 10 years generally applies to data relevant to tax law; for other data, a retention period of six years applies, in accordance with the German Commercial Code.
+Unless you object, we will use your data for mutual benefit within the framework of our trusting business relationship.
+If you request that your data be deleted, we will do so immediately, unless legal retention obligations prevent deletion.

 4.SSL encryption

-This website uses SSL (Secure Socket Layer) encryption to transmit data from your browser to our server and to servers that provide files that we include on our website.
-You can recognize the presence of SSL encryption by the text “https” in front of the address of the website that you visit in the browser.
+This website uses SSL (Secure Socket Layer) encryption to transmit data from your browser to our server and to servers that host files we embed on our website.
+You can recognize the presence of SSL encryption by the "https" prefix in front of the address of the website you access in your browser.

 a) Description and scope of data processing

-Every time our website is accessed, our system automatically collects data and information from the system of the accessing device.
+Every time you access our website, our system automatically collects data and information from the system of the accessing device.

 The following data is collected:

-• Websites from which the system accesses ours
+- Websites from which the system accesses our

-• Websites that are accessed by the user's system via our website
+website - Websites accessed by the user's system via our website

-The data is also stored in the log files of our system.
-This data is not stored together with other personal data of the user.
+The data is also stored in our system's log files.
+This data is not stored together with other personal user data.

 b) Legal basis for data processing

-The legal basis for the temporary storage of data and log files is Article 6 (1) (f) EU GDPR.
+The legal basis for the temporary storage of data and log files is Art.
+6 (1) (f) EU GDPR.

 c) Purposes of processing

 The temporary storage of the IP address by the system is necessary to enable delivery of the website to the user's computer.
-To do this, the user's IP address must remain stored for the duration of the session.
-The data is stored in log files to ensure the functionality of the website.
-The data also serves us to optimize the website and to ensure the security of our information technology systems.
-The data will not be evaluated for marketing purposes in this context.
-These purposes also include our legitimate interest in data processing in accordance with Article 6 (1) (f) of the EU GDPR.
+For this purpose, the user's IP address must be stored for the duration of the session.
+Storage in log files occurs to ensure the functionality of the website.
+Furthermore, the data helps us to optimize the website and ensure the security of our information technology systems.
+The data is not evaluated for marketing purposes in this context.
+These purposes also constitute our legitimate interest in data processing pursuant to Art.
+6 (1) (f) EU GDPR.

 d) Duration of processing

-The data will be deleted as soon as it is no longer required to achieve the purpose for which it was collected.
-If the data is collected to provide the website, this is the case when the respective session has ended.
-If the data is stored in log files, this is the case after seven days at the latest.
-Storage beyond this is possible.
-In this case, the users' IP addresses are deleted or altered so that it is no longer possible to assign the calling client.
+The data is deleted as soon as it is no longer required to achieve the purpose for which it was collected.
+If the data is collected to provide the website, this is the case when the respective session ends.
+If the data is stored in log files, this is the case after a maximum of seven days.
+Longer storage is possible.
+In this case, the users' IP addresses are deleted or distorted so that the accessing client can no longer be assigned.

 e) Possibility of objection and removal

-The collection of data to provide the website and the storage of the data in log files is absolutely necessary for the operation of the website.
-There is therefore no possibility for the user to object.
+The collection of data to provide the website and the storage of data in log files are essential for the operation of the website.
+Therefore, the user has no right to object.

 6.Use of cookies